 Too much stuff and not enough places to store it compromising the look of your bathroom?
 Fitting a new bathroom and want to make sure it’s storage packed?
 Bathroom furniture’s moved on a long way from the simple cupboard on the wall to now offer storage as efficient as that in your kitchen – and as good looking.

 Need to get genned up?
-Our guide to bathroom furniture has got what you’re after and for more bathroom ideas be sure to browse our hub.
+Our guide to bathroom furniture has got what you’re after and for more bathroom ideas be sure to browse our gorgeous gallery.

 Plan what's stored in bathroom furniture

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Before you browse for furniture, think about what you need to put away in the bathroom itself.
 Do you just need a place for toilet rolls and toiletries?
 Is space for kids’ bath toys required.
 Is the bathroom cleaning kit kept in the room?
 Is towel storage what you need?
 Would jewellery or makeup storage be helpful?

 Think, too, about whether your bathroom storage needs will increase in the future (perhaps as the family grows), so you don’t have to try to squeeze extra furniture in later.

 Which type of bathroom furniture?

 A bathroom offers different possibilities when it comes to incorporating furniture.
 Assess where you might fit it into your room: